 Best to start this loop by going up to Downie Hut and cross the Matakitaki River near the hut.
 After rain this river is very hard to cross, it can become very big and then it’s super powerful.
 You can cross the vehicle bridge near the carpark on return from Nardoo Hut.

 Easy walk to Downie Hut in the flat Matakitaki River valley.
 Cross the river close to the hut and head up on the true left side to Burn Creek.
 It is easier to cross the river there than further up.
 The walk up Burn Creek to the base of Jacobs Ladder is fairly straightforward.
 Just cross Burn Creek as required, maybe 20 times.
 You need to know which steep tributary to climb to get to the start of Jacobs Ladder.
 It’s very steep and washed out and immediately under the bluffs, just before where Burn Creek enters a gorge.
 About 80 or 100 m up there are NZFS markers on the true right of the creek, and cairns on the true left.
 You smash your way up through the regrowth while veering slightly to the right.
 There are plenty of white permolat markers to show the route up to the base of the Number 8 wire assisted climb.
 After that you are more or less on your own, with only a few markers, lots of regrowth and windfall to get through and around.
 Don’t climb too high, but keep above the bluffs, obviously.
+Stay on the true right of Burn Creek and cross a second washed-out tributary.
 You need to climb above a short gorge before you get to the old gold workings where there are decent campsites.

 Follow up the creek bed until you get to a small waterfall and then climb up the steep bank on the true right where there are a few markers, that then come and go until you get to the open grassy area at the junction.
 A 9 kg gas bottle marks the point where you can climb down to cross the creek, then climb up adjacent to the waterfall to the top of the flat ridge, ie, only 50 or so metres.
 Then it’s a bush bash to get to the hut.
 There are quite a few markers, you just need to persevere.
 Remember the Forest Service dudes who created the track took the most straightforward route.